RICCIARDI-Adrien/Stealth_Combat_Tools/README.md

 # Stealth Combat Tools

 Contain some tools to mod Stealth Combat - Ultimate War video game.

 * IDP archive : allows to extract IDP files, like `SCom.idp`, which contain the game resources.
 * Map files : allows to extract some resources from a game map (the `SCom.idp` archive must be first extracted to get access to the `app/maps` directory containing the maps).

+# Usage

+This guide is designed for Windows 10 and Windows 11 with a x86_64 (64-bit) processor.

+## Extracting the game resource

+1. Install Stealth Combat on your computer.
+Let's assume that you installed the game to the default directory `C:\Program Files (x86)\Deck13\Stealth Combat - Ultimate War`.
+1. Copy the game directory `C:\Program Files (x86)\Deck13\Stealth Combat - Ultimate War` and all its content to your desktop, this will allow to modify the game files without being annoyed by the Windows protections on the `Program Files (x86)` directory.
+1. Build the Stealth Combat Tools command-line program using Visual Studio Community 2022 or higher.
+You can also download a prebuilt executable named `Stealth_Combat_Tools.exe` [here](https://github.com/RICCIARDI-Adrien/Stealth_Combat_Tools/releases) (select the latest one).
+1. Using the Windows Explorer, go to the directory where the `Stealth_Combat_Tools.exe` has been built or downloaded.
+1. Hold the Shift key then right-click with the mouse.
+In the opened context menu, select "Open PowerShell window here".
+The Windows command-line interface window will open.
+1. Assuming that you have made a copy of the game on your desktop, copy the following command into the Windows command-line interface and press Enter to execute it :
+   1. `.\Stealth_Combat_Tools.exe -idp-extract "$env:USERPROFILE\Desktop\Stealth Combat - Ultimate War\SCom.idp" "$env:USERPROFILE\Desktop\Stealth Combat - Ultimate War"`
+   1. After a while, the tool will finish to extract all game resources and will display `All files were successfully created.`.

+## Moding the game

+* Starting from now, the Stealth Combat game on your Windows desktop will load the game resources from the newly created `App` directory, even if the `SCom.idp` file is still present.
+* You can mod the `App` directory content, then start the game by running the `SCom.exe` executable.
+* If you broke the game when modifying it, just delete the `App` directory and extract it again to have a fresh copy.

+# Technical information

 ## IDP file structure

 * Offset 0 to 3 : "IDPK" : IDP file signature
 * Offset 4 to 7 : 0x64 : IDP file version
 * Offset 8 to 11 : 0x1101 : tags count